AlejandroUPC/pisos_scrapper/README.md

 ## CMD Execution

 The project is structured to be ran from the cmd_app.py file and pass the columns.

 The main function is named `start-execution` and it takes as a paramter area.

 Area is the shortname for the provinces of Spain where we can gather the data from, all the mapping can be found in commons/prov_dict.py.

 The code can be run for all the items in commons/prov_dict.py by setting using the paramter '*'.

 Examples:

-1. To retrieve all the data from Barcelona: `python cmd_app.py start-execution B`
+1. To retrieve all the data from Barcelona:

+	`python cmd_app.py start-execution B`

-2. To retrieve all the data from all the provinces: `python cmd_app.py *`
+2. To retrieve all the data from all the provinces (warning takes a long time):

+	`python cmd_app.py *`

+## Other comments

+* Please in order to avoid saturating the server set the flags to wait between request and a reasonable value in the configuration files.

+* The graph functions are mainly thought to work with datasets that contain all of the zones (used * as area).